tc39/proposal-source-phase-imports/README.md

 ### HTML spec

 On the web platform, there are other APIs that have the ability to load ES modules.
-These also need to be able to specify evaluator attributes.
+These also need to be able to specify import reflection.
 Here are some examples of how these might look.

 #### Web Workers